-Anticoagulants are a type of medicine designed to “stop blood clots".
+Anticoagulants ( (an-te-ko-AG-u-lants) are a type of medicine designed to decrease the clotting tendency of blood.

 What are anticoagulants?